Learn more about the people that went above and beyond to help their fellow mankind during World War II in France

 Most of us know the history of one of the most terrible wars of all time, and it really strikes a cord with us at Sight Seeker’s Delight as owner Karen Reb Rudel, and many of our guides are of the Jewish faith.
 It sometimes feels like the unthinkable horrors that occurred during this time are just that: unthinkable.
 How could such cruelties happen to our neighbors and friends, with most turning a blind eye, too scared to fight back?

 Luckily, not everyone turned a blind eye.
-Karen has heard story after story of French resistance fighters since she has started our Jewish History of Le Marais tour, and now it’s time that their stories are heard.
-With so many tales of the destruction that occurred during WWII and the Holocaust, there are indeed stories of hope, and we are so honored to share a few of those stories with you here.
+Karen has heard story after story of French Resistance fighters since she has started our Jewish History of Le Marais tour, and it’s time for their stories to be heard.
+With so many tales of the destruction that occurred during WWII and the Holocaust, there are indeed stories of hope, and I am so honored to share a few of those stories with you here.

 With Europe still reeling from the damage done by the First World War, many historians say that it was just a matter of time before a second World War would break out.
 With Germany being especially unstable, National Socialist Party (or Nazi Party) leader Adolf Hitler very easily rose to power, and began preparing to go to war with the world, signing alliances with countries like Japan and Italy.
 Hitler’s first step was to invade Poland, and upon doing so, engaged France and Great Britain into war.
 This was just the beginning.